SS-Lab-at-NU/mpc_legged_control/readme.txt

 	-husky_hobbler.xacro (can hobble on the ground)
-	-husky_defined1.xacro (easy to add and remove feet) -husky_midpoint.xacro (joints start in middle of range) -launch file loads husky.xacro (husky.xacro is a copy of husky_midpoint)
+	-husky_defined1.xacro (easy to add and remove feet) -husky_midpoint.xacro (joints start in middle of range) -launch file loads husky.xacro (husky.xacro is a copy of husky_midpoint, with feet activated)
+-Tests:
+	-LOOK AT KP AND KD in swinglegtask

 To launch husky_description: